1. Privacy statement

 This data protection information applies for data processing by:

-Controller: Franz Kaldewei GmbH & Co.
-KG, Beckumer Strasse 33-35, 59229 Ahlen
+Franz KALDEWEI GmbH & Co.
+KG,

 Email: info[at]kaldewei.de

-The company data protection officer of Franz Kaldewei GmbH & Co.
+The company data protection officer of Franz KALDEWEI GmbH & Co.
 KG can be contacted at the address above, f.a.o.
 Ms Simone Rosenthal, or via rosenthal[at]isico-datenschutz.de.

 1. The collection and storage of personal data and the nature and purpose of processing

-The protection of personal data and its confidential handling are of major concern to Franz Kaldewei GmbH & Co.
+The protection of personal data and its confidential handling are of major concern to Franz KALDEWEI GmbH & Co.
 KG.
 We therefore want to be transparent about what data we record, and how these data are processed and stored.

-a) Accessing the website
+a) Accessing the website/connection data

 • IP address of the requesting computer,